Examples of good brand names: Some of the most successful brand names ever

 Branding often goes beyond traditional naming strategies.
 Sometimes, an unconventional or fantasy approach can resonate more with the target audience.
 A prime example is a brand that chose a name with a hint of a “Danish” aura, even though umlauts are not commonly used in Denmark.

 Departing from the familiar path and utilizing novelty can go a long way.
-The name of this brand not only attracted attention with its foreignness but also effectively conveyed the high-end quality of the product.
-The name has become a powerful tool to shape perceptions and influence consumers to choose this brand.
+This brand’s name, with its foreignness, attracted attention and effectively conveyed the high-end quality of the product.
+The name has become a powerful tool for shaping perceptions and influencing consumers to choose this brand.

 Hyundai